Skip to main content

 Resolutions to Secretary

-5. A copy of the Special Resolution shall be sent to the Secretary of the Association at least seventy (70) days prior to the Annual or Extraordinary general meeting at which it is to be considered.
+5. A copy of the Special Resolution shall be sent to the Secretary of the Association at least forty (40) days prior to the Annual or Extraordinary general meeting at which it is to be considered.
 The Association Secretary shall send a copy of the Special Resolution to the Resolutions and Bylaws Committee.

 Resolutions & Bylaws Committee